krzkrzkrz/foo.pub/go/poiners/index.md

 # Pointers

-Go has pointers.
-A pointer holds the memory address of a value.
+* A pointer holds the memory address of a value
+* The `&` operator generates a pointer to its operand.
+* The `*` operator denotes the pointer's underlying value.

 The type `*T` is a pointer to a `T` value.
 Its zero value is `nil.`